ibpsa2017/ibpsa2017.github.io/sponsor-links/readme-sponsor-links.md

 The separate window thing is a bit of a hassle, but it has everything to do with security and preventing malware and spoofing activity.

+The script works on a mobile device.
+Unfortunately, you must hit the go back / previous page button each with each new site.

-The source code for grabbing we used to capture the data is on GitHub.
+The source code for grabbing we used to capture the data is on [GitHub]( https://github.com/ibpsa2017/ibpsa2017.github.io/tree/master/sponsor-links ).

 Which sites do you think are the the most effective?